travierm/downstream/readme.md

 ## Design Concepts
-DS refers to Downstream
+DS => Downstream

-**Media** DS isn't exclusively music so we refer to individual audios tracks or music video as media items.
+**Media** DS isn't exclusively music so we refer to individual audio tracks or music video as media items.
 You'll see the word media a lot in the codebase it will always refer to a specific item with a media_id.

 **Discovery** No items exist on DS until a user "discovers" an item through search.
 From there DS will recommend other items to the user using the Spotify API.
 These recommended items are temporary on DS until a user collects them and they will be processed as an official media item.

 **Collecting** Users can collect any item available to DS.
 It will then be displayed in their collection page.

-**Tossing** Tossing items remove them from a users collections but will keep the item for others to collect
+**Tossing** Tossing items remove them from a users collections but will keep the item for others to collect.

 <h3>Powered By:</h3>
 <p><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>